mlibrary/about-leverpress/src/content/books/baker-public-feminisms-from-academy-to-community.md

 templateKey: book
 title: "Public Feminisms: From Academy to Community"
 authorLastname: Baker
-author: Edited by Carrie Baker & Aviva Dove-Viebahn
+author: Edited by Carrie N. Baker & Aviva Dove-Viebahn
 cover: assets/9781643150437.jpg
 description: In this collection, a diverse range of feminist scholar-activists write about the dynamic and varied methods they use to reach beyond